luturol/RoadBuilder3D/README.md

 - [x] Road scale with keyboard key press
 - [ ] Moving platform
 - [x] Player move toward platform
-    - [ ] if road does not reach the next platform player will fall and change the animation
+    - [x] if road does not reach the next platform player will fall and change the animation
+        - [ ] change animation
+        - [x] fall
-    - [ ] if road does not reach the next platform player will fall and die (restart game)
+    - [x] if road does not reach the next platform player will fall and die (restart game)
 - [ ] Power up with measure tape
 - [x] Star counting
 - [ ] Power up that boost star reward